-- Make sure the fuel valve is in the ON position. - 2 Make sure the engine stop switch is in the (Run) position. - 3 Turn the ignition switch to the ON position. - 4 Shift the transmission to Neutral (N indicator comes on).
-Alternatively, pull in the clutch lever to start your motorcycle with the transmission in gear so long as the side stand is raised (S indicator goes off). - 5 Pull the choke lever back all the way to fully on, if the engine is cold.
+- 1 Make sure the fuel valve is in the ON position. - 3 Turn the ignition switch to the ON position. - ♠ Shift the transmission to Neutral (N indicator comes on).
+Alternatively, pull in the clutch lever to start your vehicle while the transmission in gear as long as the side stand is raised (S indicator goes off). - 5 Pull the choke lever back all the way to fully on, if the engine is cold.